devrajPriyadarshi/Autonomous-UAV-Landing/README.md

 ```

 ## Papers for Reading
 A general manual for working with RotorS Simulator can be found in : [RotorS – A Modular Gazebo MAV Simulator Framework](https://www.researchgate.net/publication/309291237), you can read specific parts of its right now for commanding the drone using rostopics, and how to make your own controller.
-The latter can be done by comment out the lee controller node of ypur launch file.
+The latter can be done by commenting out the lee controller node of ypur launch file,
 ```
 <node name="lee_position_controller_node" pkg="rotors_control" type="lee_position_controller_node" output="screen">
   <rosparam command="load" file="$(find rotors_gazebo)/resource/lee_controller_$(arg mav_name).yaml" />